 20. Company agrees that SharedSDS may provide search facilities which returns SDSs to anonymous searchers restricted to a maximum of ten SDSs per search and possibly none of which may be Company's SDSs depending on search parameters chosen by the searcher.

-21. Company agrees that SharedSDS may provide management services to registered (workplace) consumers who require OH&S information management and other services related to Company's products in the workplace and fees for such services being unrelated to sharing SDS content are therefore fees specifically excluded from this licence.
+21. Company agrees that SharedSDS may provide management services to registered (workplace) consumers who require OH&S information management and other services related to Company's products in the workplace and fees for such services being unrelated to sharing data or wrapping SDS content are fees specifically excluded from this agreement.

 22. Company agrees that SharedSDS may authorise an "Emergency service" licence on behalf of Company with an emergency service organisation to freely search for SDS and/or substance data and which licence will constrain the Emergency Service Licensee to maintain confidentiality subject to liquidated damages in favour of Company and SharedSDS in respect of substance data.